Home Care Services

 StaffLink is a Full-Service Home Care Agency in St. Louis

-Because of StaffLink’s desire to offer you and your family as much support as possible, our owner decided that our agency would to be a full-service agency.
+Because of StaffLink’s desire to offer you and your family as much support as possible, our owner decided that our agency would be a full-service agency.
 We are not a nursing “registry” which normally offers only limited support at the same cost of a full-service model.

-What is a Home Care Services Agency in St. Louis?
+What is a Home Care Agency?

 The full-service model is the traditional model utilized by most of the home care and nursing agencies in the Midwest.
 Please be sure to ask companies you are interviewing for consideration as a service provider if they are a registry or agency before making any final decisions.